Astro v5.0-beta

-This guide will help you migrate from Astro v4 to Astro v5-beta.
+This guide will help you migrate from Astro v4 to Astro v5.

 Need to upgrade an older project to v4 first?
 See our older migration guide.